uo-ec607/lectures/07-web-apis/07-web-apis.md

 Sys.setenv(MY_API_KEY="abcdefghijklmnopqrstuvwxyz0123456789")
 ```

-Once this is done, you can then safely assign your key to an object --- including within a R Markdown document that you're going to knit and share --- using the `Sys.getenv()` function.
+Once this is done, you can then safely assign your key to an object --- including within an R Markdown document that you're going to knit and share --- using the `Sys.getenv()` function.
 For example:

 ```r